English people: Anglo-Saxons, Vikings and Normans

 The influence of later invasions and migrations on the English population has been debated, as studies that sampled only modern DNA have produced uncertain results and have thus been subject to a large variety of interpretations.
 More recently, however, ancient DNA has been used to provide a clearer picture of the genetic effects of these movements of people.

 One 2016 study, using Iron Age and Anglo-Saxon era DNA found at grave sites in Cambridgeshire, calculated that ten modern day eastern English samples had 38% Anglo-Saxon ancestry on average, while ten Welsh and Scottish samples each had 30% Anglo-Saxon ancestry, with a large statistical spread in all cases.
 However, the authors noted that the similarity observed between the various sample groups was likely to be due to more recent internal migration.

 Another 2016 study conducted using evidence from burials found in northern England, found that a significant genetic difference was present in bodies from the Iron Age and the Roman period on the one hand, and the Anglo-Saxon period on the other.
 Samples from modern-day Wales were found to be similar to those from the Iron Age and Roman burials, while samples from much of modern England, East Anglia in particular, were closer to the Anglo-Saxon-era burial.
 This was found to demonstrate a "profound impact" from the Anglo-Saxon migrations on the modern English gene pool, though no specific percentages were given in the study.

 A third study combined the ancient data from both of the preceding studies and compared it to a large number of modern samples from across Britain and Ireland.
 This study found that modern southern, central and eastern English populations were of "a predominantly Anglo-Saxon-like ancestry" while those from northern and southwestern England had a greater degree of indigenous origin.

 A major 2020 study, which used DNA from Viking-era burials in various regions across Europe, found that modern English samples showed nearly equal contributions from a native British "North Atlantic" population and a Danish-like population.
-While much of the latter signature was attributed to the earlier settlement of the Anglo-Saxons, it was calculated that up to 6% of it could have come from Danish Vikings, with a further 4% contribution from a Norwegian-like source representing the Norwegian Vikings.
-The study also found an average 18% admixture from a source further south in Europe.
+While much of this latter genetic imprint has been attributed to earlier Anglo-Saxon settlement, it has been calculated that the modern English population has approximately 6% Danish Viking ancestry, with a further 4% contribution from a Norse-type source representative of the Norwegian Vikings.
+The study also found an average 9-18% admixture from a source further south in Europe, plausibly associated with the Normans and the resulting increase in population movements during that era.

-A landmark 2022 study titled "The Anglo-Saxon migration and the formation of the early English gene pool", found the English to be of plurality Anglo-Saxon-like ancestry, with heavy native Celtic Briton, and also suggested medieval French admixture.
+A landmark 2022 study titled "The Anglo-Saxon migration and the formation of the early English gene pool", found the English to be of plurality Anglo-Saxon-like ancestry, with heavy native Celtic Briton, and also suggested medieval admixture from the Frankish areas of Europe.
 Significant regional variation was also observed.